בס״ד - BS"D

 But what is this energy or the white fire?

 In Bereshit 2:24 it says: "עַל־כֵּן֙ יַֽעֲזָב־אִ֔ישׁ אֶת־אָבִ֖יו וְאֶת־אִמּ֑וֹ וְדָבַ֣ק בְּאִשְׁתּ֔וֹ וְהָי֖וּ לְבָשָׂ֥ר אֶחָֽד׃ - Hence a man leaves his father and mother and clings to his wife, so that they become one flesh."
 What happens when the two of them become one flesh?
-Once the man and the woman are united in a holy act, when allowed according to Jewish law, they combine their energies or their fires—black fire and white fire—and this is when the Presence of Hashem comes and lives in their home, thus helping them grow in their holiness.
+Once the man and the woman are united in a holy act, when permitted by Jewish law, they combine their energies or their fires—black fire and white fire—and this is when the Presence of Hashem comes to dwell in their home, helping them grow in holiness.

-When a woman dresses immodestly, she loses her energy or white fire, which causes her to lose her holiness.
+When a woman dresses immodestly, she loses her energy, or white fire, and thereby her holiness.
 This causes the couple to get distracted from serving Hashem, and their goals switch from spiritual to physical, but this is not the only loss.
-This distraction causes all the members of the family to weaken from serving G-d and makes them slowly move further and further away from Him.
-Since she has been together with her husband, he cannot cling to her, and they cannot become one flesh - thus they lose out in this world and the next.
+This distraction weakens all the members of the family in their service to G-d and slowly moves them further and further away from Him.
+Since she has been with her husband, but he cannot cling to her, and they cannot become one flesh - thus they lose out in this world and the next.
 This is when the issues of Shalom Bayit and other problems arise.

 When a woman keeps the laws of Modesty, she becomes a holy parchment—the white fire.
 A man becomes the black fire or the black ink.
 When they are together in the holy act, the couple becomes a Holy Letter of the Torah, with their children around them as crowns on that letter written on the holy parchment

-As the families all around the world strengthen in their modesty, they slowly grow in their holiness.
-Hashem handpicks them to be part of his own Sefer Torah - The Living and Breathing Sefer Torah.
-These holy couples keep the laws of modesty and the laws of Torah, either from birth, or by returning to their roots later on in their lives, thus they become part of the Holy Scroll of Hashem.
+As families around the world strengthen in their modesty, they slowly grow in holiness.
+Hashem handpicks them to be part of his own Sefer Torah—The Living and Breathing Sefer Torah.
+These holy couples keep the laws of modesty and the laws of Torah, either from birth or by returning to their roots later in their lives, thus becoming part of the Holy Scroll of Hashem.
 And if the woman reveals little in an immodest way, that letter loses its place in the Holy Scroll of Hashem, but not only does the woman lose her place, the whole family is affected by it as well.

 In the Megilat Ruth 2:5 says, "וַיֹּ֤אמֶר בֹּ֙עַז֙ לְנַעֲר֔וֹ הַנִּצָּ֖ב עַל־הַקּֽוֹצְרִ֑ים לְמִ֖י הַנַּעֲרָ֥ה הַזֹּֽאת׃ - Boaz said to the servant who was in charge of the reapers: Whose girl is that?
 Rashi explains, To whom does this maiden belong.
 What did Boaz see in Ruth?
 He saw her modest and wise behavior, how she picked up the wheat stalks, and did it modestly by sitting."

-This act alone led to her marriage with Boaz, thus paving the way for a royal lineage to come from her—King David, King Shlomo, and the long-awaited Mashiach himself, all of this because of her modesty.
+This act alone led to her marriage to Boaz, thus paving the way for a royal lineage to come from her—King David, King Shlomo, and the long-awaited Mashiach himself —because of her modesty.

 But let's look at this from yet another angle.